rrra/www/content/post/2021/the-hamfest-on-line-box-office-is-open.md

 Your tickets will be delivered by e-mail upon completion of your purchase.

 Show your printed ticket---or the confirmation e-mail on your mobile device---at the door.
-You will receive a raffle entry form after your ticket is scanned.
+You will receive a door prize entry form after your ticket is scanned.
 <!--more-->